Pronoun ci

 Yesterday, I saw Federica.

-However, when the noun is introduced by the prepositions di (of/about) or da (from/by), it is not grammatically correct to replace it with the direct object pronouns lo, la, and so on.
-In these cases, Italian uses the pronoun ne instead, which replaces the phrase introduced by these prepositions.
-This distinction is important to ensure proper sentence structure and meaning.
+However, when the noun is introduced by the prepositions di (of/about) or da (from/by), it is not grammatically correct to replace it with lo, la, or other direct object pronouns.
+In these cases, Italian uses the pronoun ne instead.
+This distinction is important because ne does not replace a direct object, but rather a phrase that depends on di or da.

 Ho deciso di prendermi una vacanza.
 Ne avevo bisogno.